 The news may have Mary secretly wiping away quiet tears but never fear, there are a couple new blokes on the horizon.
-First off, let us reintroduce the handsome companion to the memorable Kemal Pamuk (Theo James), Mr. Evelyn Napier (Brendan Patricks).
-When Evey arrives, Mary fairly glows, she’s so happy to see him.
+First off, let us reintroduce the handsome companion to the memorable Kemal Pamuk (Theo James): Mr. Evelyn Napier (Brendan Patricks).
+When Evelyn arrives, Mary fairly glows, she’s so happy to see him.

 Anna’s Secret Comes to Light

 This week there are actually a few pieces of good news for Anna Bates (Joanne Froggatt).
 First, she’s not pregnant, an important development that prompts Mrs. Hughes (Phyllis Logan) to ask, “Can’t you start to get past it and tell him something.”
 Anna, however, just can’t.
-She says Mr. Bates (Brendan Coyle) can “read me like a book” and so she keeps her distance from her understandably concerned husband, convinced it’s for the best if he doesn't know about the assault.
+She says Mr. Bates (Brendan Coyle) can “read me like a book” and so she keeps her distance from her husband, convinced it’s for the best if he doesn't know about she was raped.

-Left in the dark on what has come over his once happy, loving wife, Mr. Bates tries to uncover what’s happened.
+Left in the dark on what has come over Anna, Mr. Bates tries to uncover what’s happened.
 The result continues to prolong the heartbreak with Mr. Bates at one point telling Anna he only wants to know “because I love you and I want to find out why you don’t love me anymore.”

 Returned from her trip running errands, Anna is in the boot room when Mr. Bates tells her that he knows what happened.
 Anna, relieved of her burden, confesses she feels unworthy of her husband.
 “But I am spoiled for you,” she tells him.
 And here Bates wins all of our love as he rightly tells Anna there is no shame here for her and that she could never, ever be spoiled.
 If anything, he loves her in this moment more than he’s ever loved her.
 “Truly?”
 Anna asks.
 “Truly,” Bates replies.